Alternative Break Trips are a unique opportunity to help others during the university’s fall, winter, and spring breaks.

 Common Questions About Alternative Break Trips

-Applications will be available each semester.
-As part of the application process, students will write several short essays about their interest in the alternative break to accompany general and demographic information.
+For Alternative Break Participants, students will complete an application stating their interest in the alternative break to accompany general and demographic information.
 After submitting a complete application, students will receive a confirmation email.
 Students will be notified via email of their application status approximately two weeks after the application period closes.

-Each day usually lasts from 9 a.m. until 5 p.m.
-Trip leaders work hard to coordinate unique service opportunities that meet the need of the community, align with the service theme of the trip, and are meaningful for participants.
-After the day's service is complete, the group typically returns to the housing site to prepare dinner as a group and participate in reflection to help process the day.
+Each Alternative Break trip begins and ends with a travel day to the destination.
+Days within the trip typically last from 9:00A until 5:00P.
+Alternative Break Trip Leaders work to coordinate unique service opportunities that meet the need of the community, align with the service theme of the trip, and are meaningful for participants.
+After the day's service is complete, the entire group will return to the housing site to enjoy dinner as a group and participate in reflection to help process the day.